-As discussed above, the quality of visitation was considered for visitation between caseworker and child.
+As discussed above, the quality of visitation is being evaluated in the context of visitation between the caseworker and a child.
 This is reviewed utilizing the tool for the federal Child & Family Services Reviews (CFSR) process.
 However, Section 6.4 states that,